Stann Creek District: Demographics

+Ethnicity

 Language

-Mostly used language in Stann Creek is English, with the main town of Dangriga having a mix of English and Garifuna, since the majority of the residents are Garifuna.
+Mostly used language in Stann Creek is English, with the main town of Dangriga having a mix of English and Garifuna, since an important part of the residents are Garifuna.

 Attractions

 The Stann Creek District is also home to the Cockscomb Basin Wildlife Sanctuary where South Stann Creek rises.
 Within the preserve is Victoria Peak, the second highest point in Belize, at 1120 m above sea level.
 The ethnic Garifuna village of Hopkins has recently undergone a huge transformation due to the growing tourism industry.
 Placencia is home to one of Belize's most popular tourist destinations due to its large selection of resorts, guest houses, hotels and white sandy beaches.
 The Garifuna are direct descendants of a group of African slaves who escaped two ship-wrecked Spanish slave ships near St. Vincent in 1635.
 They celebrate a diverse and rich culture that is a blend of African traditions of music, dance and religious ceremonies; Native American farming, hunting, and fishing techniques; and a French and Arawak influenced language.